leomccormack/md_malloc/README.md

 ## Testing

-This project also includes a test/test.c file, which performs checks for array contiguity by using memcpy and CBLAS calls on md_malloc allocated arrays and subsequently comparing their results to that of their static memory counterparts.
+This project also includes a test/test.c file, which performs checks that the arrays are truely contiguously allocated by using memcpy and CBLAS calls on md_malloc allocated arrays and subsequently comparing their results to that of their static memory counterparts.
-The test file also compares the time taken when using md_array, mangled arrays (array2d[i*dim2+j]), and C-99 style arrays.
+The test file also compares the time taken to allocate arrays using md_array, mangled arrays (array2d[i*dim2+j]), and C-99 style arrays.

-TLDR: it would appear md_malloc has roughly the same speed performance for 2-D arrays.
+TLDR: md_malloc provides truely contiguous memory allocation.
+It also has roughly the same allocation speed performance for 2-D arrays compared to C99 and mangled arrays.
 Whereas, 3-D arrays begin to show a slow-down.
-Therefore, it is up to the individual and the nature of their project, as to whether this is an acceptable compromise.
 Here is the test output when allocating, indexing, populating, and freeing a 290 x 300 2-D array 30 000 times, and a 290 x 300 x 295 3-D array 100 times:

 ```